jann-Briza/crystal-react-websockets/README.md

 ```
 npm start or yarn start
 ```
+THe frontend will run at port `3001`
 ## Usage

-A chat application using crystal and React for frontend framework.
+A simple chat application using Crystal for the server and React for frontend framework.

 ## Contributing